 Citizens Science Project: Biochar

 We are using the acre measurement because it is accessible online for commercial farmers.
 For home gardeners, we have made an easy-to-use conversion table that converts acres to the number of ounces your garden plot requires.
-If you want to find out how much N you need for your home or farm grown tomatoes, use the calculator below.
+If you want to find out how much N you need for your home or farm grown peppers, use the calculator below.
 Before you add an amendment, though, have your soil analyzed for N content.
 Then make up the difference, if needed, by adding an amendment, whether that is a biochar/compost mix or commercial fertilizer.

 Some tips when applying common fertilizers (from A Homeowner’s Guide to Fertilizers):